The Critical Path in Gantt charts, or who’s to blame

 Now it is high time to return to the critical path.
 The critical path is a sequence of steps, which determines your project duration.
 Any task, which lays on the critical path, is called a critical task.
 If one of the critical tasks is late by one day, the entire project estimate will be extended by one day.
 Consequently, a task, which lays on the critical path, has the highest priority.

-Now we would suggest you refer to your current project schedule and try to examine the Gantt chart.
+Now we would suggest you refer to your current project schedule and try to examine the Gantt chart tool.
 Identify your weakest links to improve them and finish your project in time!